 Use the sub-CU near the center of the CU.
 Given numSbX and numSbY as the number of sub-CUs in X and Y directions, sub-CU at (numSbX>>1, numSbY>>1) is used.

 Use the top left sub-CU.

+For the spec text, the proposed alignment (Using the center sub-CU as example) simplify changes the sample position for deriving base motion data derivation from